Workers’ Compensation, Payroll, Deductibles, Classification System Codes

 - President and CEO of NCCI; and

-- Elected Member of the Florida House of Representatives, where I serve as Vice Chair of the Insurance Committee, among others.
+- Elected Member of the Florida House of Representatives, where I formerly served as Vice Chair of the Insurance Committee, among others.

 How I Can Help.
 PEOs are often challenged by insurers.
 I know PEOs and I know their workers compensation issues.
 The organization I headed up as CEO for about 10 years wrote the book on most all of the issues affecting PEOs.